MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-data-services-module-examples/query-api/find-nearby-example.md

 # Find Nearby Example

 One of the most common types of searches done with a map is a nearby search, also known as a radial search.
 In the example an event handler is added to the maps **viewchangeend** event.
-When the map is panned or zoomed this event will trigger a query to the [NAVTEQ Point of Interest data source](../../../../spatial-data-services/public-data-sources/navteqna.md) in Bing Spatial Data Services and will retrieve up to 25 gas stations that are within 25 kilometers of the center of the map.
+When the map is panned or zoomed this event will trigger a query to the [PointsOfInterest data source](../../../../spatial-data-services/public-data-sources/pointsofinterest.md) in Bing Spatial Data Services and will retrieve up to 25 gas stations that are within 25 kilometers of the center of the map.
 A filter will be used to limit the results to those that have an **EntityTypeID** value of **5540**, which is the ID used for Gas Stations in this data source.

 ```html
 <!DOCTYPE html>